-A big thank you to "The Marketing Folks" for the shoutout and for looking out for me on my verification issue:
+A big thank you to "The Marketing Folks" for the shout out.

 On social media, anyone can create an account, pretend to be someone else and gain a large following.
 To differentiate between real and fake accounts the top platforms have adopted a verification badge (“Verified Badge” or “Blue Check”) originally started by Twitter in 2009.

 This little checkmark let’s us all know that the account being looked at has been evaluated verified as the person or company it claims to be.
 Instagram states: “A verified badge is a check that appears next to an Instagram account’s name in search and on the profile.
 It means Instagram has confirmed that an account is the authentic presence of the public figure, celebrity or global brand it represents.”
 Although anyone can request a verification badge, few get one, and people that do usually just wake up one day and find that it’s there.
 It has been said that verification badges in the black market can go for as high as $10k.
 That’s how hard it is to become verified.

 For celebrities the blue check mark is another form of ID, for influencers it’s a proud sign of legitimacy, and for the average social media user… receiving one is a dream that will hopefully, someday come true.
 But just like many good things, the verification may not always last.
 All of the platforms have their own set of rules for qualifications and termination.
 In rare cases, you can log on as you’ve always done and realize that your verification is gone.
 Unfortunately, whether the loss is deserved or not, there is no department in any of the platforms to help you with this matter.